 DISCOVER the history and architecture of the painted industrial walls, buildings and lanes.

-MAPS are provided to each participant of the street art locations so that you can return with friends and family.
+MAPS are provided so students can return with friends and family.

 STARTING POINT: We normally start from Federation Square www.fedsquare.com.